 The Company assesses whether a Director is independent in accordance with the independence guidelines set out in the Council's Principles and Recommendations.
 A Director who meets the independence guidelines set out in the Principles and Recommendations is considered to be an Independent Director.
-Mr Brad Snow is considered to be independent.
+Mr Tom Takubo is considered to be independent.
+Prior to their resignation as directors of the Company Mr Brad Snow and Mr Brian Leedman were considered to be independent.